-encoding Use this parameter to specify the character encoding that is used by VOSviewer to read and write text files.
-For a list of the available encodings, see https://docs.oracle.com/javase/8/docs/technotes/quides/intl/encoding.doc.html.
-If this parameter is not used, VOSviewer will attempt to automatically recognize the correct encoding when reading a text file (which in some cases may result in the use of an incorrect encoding).

-default file location.
+- encodingUse this parameter to specify the character encoding that is used by VOSviewer to read and write text files.
+For a list of the available encodings, see https://docs.oracle.com/javase/8/docs/technotes/guides/intl/encoding.doc.html.If this parameter is not used, VOSviewer will attempt to automatically recognize the correct encoding when reading a text file (which in some cases may result in the use of an incorrect encoding). - file_location Use this parameter to specify the folder that is used by VOSviewer as the default file location.